davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 #### __Character Embeddings__

-The CNN is similar to the one in [Chiu and Nichols (2015)](Chiu and Nichols (2015)), the second system presented, except that they use only character embeddings as the inputs to CNN, without any character type features.
+The CNN is similar to the one in [Chiu and Nichols (2015)](https://www.aclweb.org/anthology/Q16-1026), the second system presented, except that they use only character embeddings as the inputs to CNN, without any character type features.
 A dropout layer is applied before character embeddings are input to CNN.

 <figure>
   <img style="width: 42.5%; height: 42.5%" src="/assets/images/2018-10-21_end_to_ent1.png">
-  <figcaption></figcaption>
+  <figcaption><b>TODO: descrever</b></figcaption>
 </figure>

 #### __Word Embeddings__